FMIA Week 7: A Strange Day in NFL, and Why Bucs Signed Antonio Brown - Peter King, NBC

 The Patriots are 2-4.
 The last time the Patriots were multiple games under .500 happened on Oct.
 7, 2001, when they were 1-3.

 That day 19 years ago was Tom Brady’s second NFL start.
-Brady and the Patriots lost by 20 to Jay Fiedler and the Dolphins in south Florida.
+Brady and the Patriots lost by 20 to Jay Fiedler and the Dolphins.

 II